 BIA Wildland Fire First Aid Project

-To accomplish this, the Bureau of Indian Affairs, Branch of Wildland Fire Management is testing a Wilderness Medicine Curriculum designed for non-medical professionals, such as wildland firefighters.
+The Bureau of Indian Affairs, Branch of Wildland Fire Management is testing a Wilderness Medicine Curriculum designed for non-medical professionals, such as wildland firefighters.
 The endeavor is known as the “Wildland Fire First Aid Project.”

 For more information and to request nomination forms for future Wilderness First Aid classes, contact Course Coordinator, Michelle Moore, at (208)-387-5811, or via email at firstname.lastname@example.org